pwrede1901/Gamepad-Stage-Controller/README.md

 Since our system needs some time for communication and does not allow continoues input the present code uses buttons of the controller to trigger certain function such as homing or movement by a given step size.
 This is therefore not an open-loop control.
 Also we do not get positional feedback from the code, as we will use the code to move a real-time imaging probe.
 Hence, the acquired image will serve us as position control.

+The documenttation for our stage system as well as a map of our controller buttons can be found in the "*Helpful Documents*" folder.

 # System Information
 - Stage System: IAI Stage system
 - Controller: PS4 DualShock Controller